How to Budget: A Step-by-Step Guide That You Can Stick to

 - To get a clear picture of your spending, analyze several months’ worth of expenses.

-- Setting a financial goal is one of the most important steps to succeeding at budgeting.
+- Setting a financial goal is one of the most important steps to succeeding at budgeting your money.

 - There are countless budgeting methods out there.
-When you find one that works for you overall, don’t be afraid to bend the rules to fit your
+When you find one that works for you, feel free to bend the rules to fit your situation.

 - Use a smartphone app to streamline your budgeting process.